KawaiiHen/Predict-Covid19-Mortality-Rate/README.md

 Link to Dataset that was use in CovidQuery: https://ourworldindata.org/covid-deaths.

 # Predict Covid19 Mortality Rate based on Medical history
 About this project we had provide a comprehensive analysis inside Predict_Mortality_Rate_based_on_Medical_history.ipynb.
-But here is the summary workflow:

-# Mortality Rate Prediction Using Medical History

-This project predicts mortality rates based on patients' medical histories using various machine learning and deep learning models.
-The following workflow outlines the key steps involved in the process.
+But here is the workflow outlines the key steps involved in the process.

 ## Workflow
 ### 1. Data Preprocessing